GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 ![png](./national_rainfall.png)

 Washington is red, indicating that the state experiences rain 144-223 days over the course of the year.
-Our analysis shows ~153 days of rain each year from 1948-2017.
-There are a few other states/areas spread about the northeast that experience similar levels to Seattle in terms of rain.
+Our analysis shows about 153 days of rain each year from 1948-2017.
+There are a few other states/areas in the northeast that experience similar levels to Seattle in terms of rain.
 Most of the states center between 78-137 days of rain each year.

 <br>

 ### Frequency by year
-The previous plot summarizes the entire data set.
-Did the proportion of rainy days vary across time?
-Let's check this out over the years elapsed in the time series.
+The previous plot is an average of the entire data set from 1948-2017.
+I am curious if the proportion of rainy days significantly vary across time.

 At first glance, the data looks [mean-reverting](https://mathworld.wolfram.com/ReversiontotheMean.html).
 There is a strong decline in rainy days starting in the mid 1970s that oscillates until the 1990s, but this is probably more random than any kind of trend.